-- If you tend to pay the dues with agreed terms of settlement, the bank will release you back the vehicle within one week after the payment.
+- If you tend to pay the dues with the agreed terms of the settlement, the bank will release you back the vehicle within one week after the payment.

 - And if you failed to make the payment, your vehicle will be sold via auction within three months after the repossession.

 - Under u/s 13(2) of the SARFAESI Act, you will get a notice from the bank.
 However, as per the guidelines set by RBI, this agreement is only applicable if the loan gets classified as NPA.